Abdul-Saidat/Second-Semester-Exam/README.md

 ### API Documentation and Usage
 Made use of [JSONPlaceholder](jsonplaceholder.typicode.com) using Tanstack query (useQuery) Endpoints used are:
-- /todos (Fetches a list of todos, which was displayed using pagination)
+- /todos (Fetches a list of todos, Returned a list of todos which was displayed using pagination)
-- /todos/:id (Fetches the details of a single todo) Returned a list of todos which was displayed using pagination
+- /todos/:id (Fetches the details of a single todo)
+- POST /todos – Create new todo
+- DELETE /todos/{id} - Delete a todo
 ### Key Features
 ![Home Page](./src/assets/Screenshot%202025-06-15%20095116.png)
 ![Detail Page](./src/assets/Screenshot%202025-06-15%20095413.png)

 ### Limitations
-- Not too good with JavaScript and react, spent more time researching and gathering information from several sources
+- I am not very proficient with JavaScript and React yet, spent a lot of time researching and gathering information from various sources
 - It was my first time using Tailwind CSS.
 I had a rough start, but I was able to grasp it along the way
-- UI isn't as amazing as I wanted it to be
+- The UI isn't where I want it yet, but it serves it purpose for now and I'm excited to keep improving it

   ### Future improvements
   - Optimize CRUD operations and broaden app functionalities